signalfx/splunk-otel-java/docs/contributing/metrics.md

 created `SignalFxMeterRegistry` in the `Metrics.globalRegistry`, so that it's visible from all classloaders (and all metrics instrumentations).

-Micrometer metrics are experimental feature, and are not enabled by default: you have to manually enable them.
+Micrometer metrics is an experimental feature, and is not enabled by default: you have to manually enable it.

 We have several metrics instrumentations (metric instruments are described in more detail in [the main metrics doc](../metrics.md)): almost all of them use `MetricsInstrumentationModule` as the base class (